s1eepyCatto/Artist_Rally/README.md

     - Icons : Contains Images used for icons in the app
     - Map : Contains Maps for each convention
     - Refs : Contains Code that was used as reference during development (makes it easier to refer back on)

+### Backend
+1. server.js => the code for the api the frontend calls to update and grab data (GET, POST, PUT, DELETE) from the database
+    - contributors will need to update .env with their mysql credentials to test with the database
+    - server can be started using `npm start`
+3. initialise_database.js => running this file will create a mock database (if the database already exists it will delete it     and reinitialise with a new db) with prepopulated data
+   - mysql installation prerequisite
+   - contributors will need to update .env with their mysql credentials to test with the database

 ![image](scuffed-system-diagram.png)